 Step 5: Develop Ways Track and Communicate Early and Often

-Each grant will require development of appropriate tracking tools as well as data management.
-Grantees should communicate regularly with each funder’s program officer and should contact them immediately with any questions regarding the impact of another grant’s requirements to avoid non-compliance.
+Each grant will require the development of appropriate tracking tools as well as data management.
+Grantees should communicate regularly with each funder’s program officer and contact them with questions regarding the impact of another grant’s requirements to avoid non-compliance.

 Lucy Morgan CPA, MBA